octaviandotorg/OctavianOrg.Bloom/README.md

-This is the start of a library for a basic bloom filter as well as dynamic bloom filter.
+This is the start of a C# library for a basic bloom filter as well as dynamic bloom filter.